Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 - [Prefilling from national registers and user profile](/app/development/data/prefill/config/#prefill-from-national-register-and-user-profile)
 - [Available sources and values for prefilling](/app/development/data/prefill/config/#available-prefill-values)
 - [Custom prefilling](/app/development/data/prefill/custom)
-- [Description of the InstanceOwner object](/api/models/instance/#instanceowner) - This is where national identity number can be found.
+- [Description of the InstanceOwner object](/api/models/instance/#instanceowner) - This is where you can find the national identity number.
-  In the code, the properties are referred to with an uppercase first letter, not lowercase as in this overview.
+  In the code, the properties are referred to with an uppercase first letter, not lowercase, as in this overview.

 ### Knowledge check

-{{% expandbold "Is it possible to change a pre-filled value once it's been set?" %}}
+{{% expandbold "Is it possible to change a prefilled value?" %}}
 <br>

-Yes.
-If no changes are made, a standard component with pre-filled data will be editable.
+Yes, by default, a standard component with prefilled data is editable.
 {{% /expandbold %}}

 <br>

-{{% expandbold "How can you prevent a pre-filled value from being changed by the end user?" %}}
+{{% expandbold "How can you prevent a prefilled value from being changed by the end user?" %}}
 <br>

-The component can be set to `readOnly` in one of two ways:
+You can set the component to `readOnly` in one of two ways:

 **1\.** In Altinn Studio Designer, by checking "Det skal ikke være mulig å svare (read only)" for the specific component:
 ![Altinn Studio setting for 'read only'.
 Image](<screenshot-readonly-setting.png>)